-Virgin Media's residential broadband internet subscribers generally access the internet at various download speeds ranging up to 600 Mbps in the U.K., and recently up to 1.1 Gbps, depending on the tier of service selected.
-We offer gigabit speeds to more than 8.0 million homes, more than half of our footprint.
+Virgin Media's residential broadband internet subscribers generally access the internet at various download speeds ranging up to 1.1 Gbps (gigabits per second), depending on the tier of service selected.
+We offer gigabit speeds to the whole of our footprint.
 We determine pricing for each different tier of broadband internet service through analysis of speed, market conditions and other factors.
-As of 30 June 2021, 97% of our fixed-line customers were broadband internet customers and fixed-mobile convergence penetration stands at over 40% of the company's broadband internet customers taking a contract mobile.
+As of 31 December 2021, 97% of our fixed-line customers were broadband internet customers and fixed-mobile convergence penetration stands at 45%.
+Fixed-mobile convergence penetration represents the number of customers who subscribe to both a broadband internet service and postpaid mobile telephony service, divided by the number of customers who subscribe to our broadband internet service.

-On 29 July 2021, we announced our intention to upgrade our fixed-line network to full fibre-to-the-premise (FTTP) with completion expected in 2028.
-The upgrade plan will cover the vast majority of our network taking into account our existing 1.2 million FTTP homes passed.
+On 29 July 2021, we announced our intention to upgrade our fixed-line network to full FTTP with completion expected in 2028.
+The upgrade plan will cover the vast majority of our network taking into account our existing 1.4 million FTTP homes passed.